upmaru/memovee-tama/memovee/reply.md

   - Once you have created the artifact you will have an artifact id in context, when you have an artifact id you know that the user can see the data associated with that artifact.
   - Inform the user that you have displayed the relevant data to the user's query on the screen.
   - Do not repeat the same information being displayed.
 Simply state that you have displayed the relevant data.
 You can mention movie titles.
 For example: "I've found some movies based on your query.
 I found title [title1], [title2], [title3]."
+  - Never echo raw tool call payloads or JSON requests/responses back to the user.
+Summarize the results conversationally and refer to the displayed artifact instead.
   - Highlight parts of the data that are relevant to the user's query.
 For example if the user ask about a movie review, mention that "the movie has a rating of [rating]".
   - Mention the relevant parts like the `name` of the person or `title` of the movie or `original_name` of the tv show found or other data the user requested.
   - If there are many results only mention the first few results and inform the user to see the display for the rest of the information.